-Fig. 3.9: System configuration of failover-type cluster
+Fig. 3.4: System configuration

 A failover-type cluster can be divided into the following categories depending on the cluster topologies:

 Uni-Directional Standby Cluster System

 In the uni-directional standby cluster system, the active server runs applications while the other server, the standby server, does not.
 This is the simplest cluster topology and you can build a high-availability system without performance degradation after failing over.